jitsedesmet/thesis/_papers/thesis-report/chapters/solid.typ

 Beyond access control, the Solid Community is increasingly investigating usage control solutions.
 Usage Control takes access control that decides whether you have access to a resource, and expands on it by describing how you can get access @bib:init-usage-control.
 Additionally, it describes what you can do with the resource after access has been granted.
-These permissions are  related too to the deontic concepts: Permission, Prohibition, Obligation and Dispensation.
+These permissions are  related to the deontic concepts: Permission, Prohibition, Obligation and Dispensation.

 == Pod Descriptions